cameronrr/gridsome-sanity-live-preview/README.md

 ### What needs attention

+#### Todo

+- Since we map bodyRaw back to \_rawBody when the data is retrieved, we could just do the reverse when retrieving data.
+Then we don't need to specify bodyRaw in the preview query, which is then kinda the only inconsistency with the actual page query.
+Just specify \_bodyRaw and the plugin can handle that.

 #### A loading indicator

 - As soon as the preview query is matched, we should show a loading indicator while the data is retrieved.